adambornemann-glitch/LogosLibrary/README.md

 A unification theorem shows all seven reduce to: information is physical (Landauer) + physics is covariant (Lorentz) ⟹ T → γT.
 Applied to Kerr black holes with explicit proofs for strictly subextremal cases.

-### Jacobson's Derivation Requires Ott (~2,250 lines, 2 axioms)

-Jacobson (1995) derived Einstein's field equations from thermodynamics.
-This library proves the derivation *requires* Ott and is *incompatible* with Landsberg: the Clausius ratio δQ/T is Lorentz invariant under Ott, not under Landsberg, and Ott is *uniquely determined* by requiring this invariance.
-Downstream: Carnot efficiency is frame-invariant, the Unruh relation T ∝ a is preserved, Wien's law is consistent with Doppler.

 ### Thermal Time Uniqueness (~3,800 lines, axiom-free beyond the ansatz)